AdRoll/hologram/README.md

 ### Serverless

 The hologram agent supports being run without a server, based on long-lived user credentials.
-To use, instead of defining host in the config.json file, it uses the go sdk [default credentials provider](https://github.com/aws/aws-sdk-go/#configuring-credentials)
+To use, instead of defining host in the config.json file, it uses the go sdk [default credentials provider](https://github.com/aws/aws-sdk-go/#configuring-credentials) on the hologram-agent.
+This can be done by adding environment variables to the launch daemon .plist, or setting credentials files for the root user.

 The user must have permission to iam:GetUser on itself(resource "arn:aws:iam::ACCOUNT-ID-WITHOUT-HYPHENS:user/${aws:username}").  `hologram me` uses getsessiontoken from sts, which has some [limitations](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_control-access_getsessiontoken.html).
 With assume role permissions, `hologram use <role>` will assume into any role bypassing those restrictions.